blotoutio/elt-source-mapping/README.md

 # elt-source-mapping

-This repository contains json schema for sources which has been worked as a known sources for our system.
+**This repository contains the JSON schemas to map known sources for the Blotout system.**

-**We have added below known sources:**
+**We currently have the following mappings:**
-1. Google-Ads
+Google-Ads
-2. Facebook
+Facebook